Morocco Jewish History Tours

 Morocco Trip

 This is a special Heritage Tour in the footsteps of ancestral Jews of Morocco.
-This Morocco cultural and historical tour is focused on the diversity of Moroccan Jews and their millennium history and contributions to the makeup of the Moroccan Culture.
-You can take as a Hilula also as just a cultural discovery of Morocco's ancient history with a focus on Jewish heritage.
+This Morocco cultural and historical tour focuses on the diversity of Moroccan Jews and their millennium-long history and contributions to the cultural makeup of Morocco.
+You can take it as a Hilula, or just an artistic discovery of Morocco's ancient history with a focus on Jewish heritage.

 Customized Tours